 There was not only no significant objection, let alone opposition to these orders, which set itself apart from the provisions of the martial law, The Hague land war rules and the Geneva Convention on the treatment of prisoners of war, but these orders were also implemented by the majority of the troop leaders.
 30. March 1941, speech, Hitler of “colonial responsibilities” in Russia; for him, it was “Germany’s Africa” and the “Russians are our Negroes”.
 Göring’s" Supreme central office for Russia " called on 2.
 “This will undoubtedly starve tens of millions of people if the necessary for us is brought out of the country.”

 The state secretary of the Reich Ministry of food and agriculture, Herbert Backe, an old party comrade and agricultural expert of the NSDAP, designed a true geopolitics of hunger for the Soviet population.
-According to Backe’s concept, which was largely realized, the surplus areas of the Soviet South should be cut off from the subsidy areas in central and northern Russia and the harvest for the supply of Wehrmacht or to Central Europe should be deducted.
+According to Backe’s concept, which was largely realized, the surplus areas of the Soviet South should be cut off from the subsidy areas in central and northern Russia and the harvest for the supply of Wehrmacht or to Central Europe should be deducted. draft: false

 In particular, it was necessary to isolate and starve the large industrial centres with their masses of population from the supply of agricultural land, in order to gain the surplus needed for German purposes.
 The desired side effect was the destruction of those “elements of the population”, which were considered to be the most racially inferior and politically unreliable in Nazi understanding: Jews, Muscovites and industrial workers.
 Their famine was to ensure a radical deindustrialization of Russia and a colonial settlement for German military farmers.
 Following Backe’s guidelines of 23 May 1941, the starvation of the two-million-city of Leningrad was not only a means of military pressure to force the city to capitulate, but also a desired side effect of the National Socialist hunger policy vis-à-vis the “grant areas of the Soviet North”.